Frequently Asked Questions

 ACR stands for Acceptance, Communication and Respect which are the key concepts behind ACR’s philosophy of care.
 This philosophy of care requires a consistency of staffing to understand and support the unique needs of each resident.
 Direct care professionals at ACR are typically assigned to a group home where they become part of a team to provide consistent ongoing care for the residents in that home who typically require 24-hour care 7 days a week.

 Most shifts are 8 hours long, but we do have some homes that have short 6-9am or 6-9:30am morning shifts.
-We ask part-time staff to aim for a minimum of 10 shifts per month (2 to 3 shifts per week.)
+Part-time staff are required to do 2 shifts per week at certain homes, while others do require 2-3 shifts/month.

 Yes!
 Once you have worked for at least 9 months, you can apply for casual on-call status.
 Many of the people ACR supports have complex conditions and unique communication styles--it takes consistent work to pick up on the specific needs and routines of the people you are supporting.
 The residents look forward to working with familiar, experienced staff!